 Motorcycle Safety Foundation (MSF) courses:

 DODI 6055.4 provides the baseline training and operation requirements for motorcyclists within DoD.
-Service regulations, such as AR 385-10 and AFI 91-207, contain certain motorcycle safety training requirements for service members and, in some cases, DoD civilian employees.
+Service regulations, such as AR 385-10 and AFI 91-207, contain motorcycle safety training requirements for service members.
 Motorcycle safety training is available under the Installation Management Command’s (IMCOM) Army Traffic Safety Training Program contract.
-This training includes the Motorcycle Safety Foundation (MSF) Basic Rider Course (BRC), Experienced Rider Course (ERC), and Military Sport Bike Rider Course (MSRC).
-All courses meet the DoD and service component standards, and they are provided on post.
+This training includes the Motorcycle Safety Foundation (MSF) Basic Rider Course (BRC) and Advanced Rider Course (ARC).
+Both courses meet the DoD and service component standards, and they are provided on post.

 Course registration is through the Army's IMCOM Registration System, or AIRS.
 The web address is https://imc.army.mil/airs/usg_disclaimer.aspx.
-Course attendance is limited to active-duty, Reserve and National Guard service members (on orders), and DoD civilian employees whose job description requires motorcycle operation.
+Course attendance is limited to active-duty, Reserve and National Guard service members (on orders).
 Those not eligible for the on-post courses can obtain training from state-certified schools.

 Required motorcycle equipment